Triplesee/Large-Multimodal-Model/documents/LMM Technical Report.md

 **Expert Model**.
 Apart from the learnable interface, using expert models, such as an image captioning model, is also a feaible way to bridge the modality gap.
 The basic idea is to convert multimodal inputs into languages without training.
 In this way, LLMs can understand multimodality by the converted languages.
 Though using expert models is straightforward, it may not be as flexible as adopting a learnable interface.
 The conversion of foreign modalities into text would cause information loss.

-## 2.4 Some models using multiple resolution of images for pretraining
+## 3.4 Some models using multiple resolution of images for pretraining
 In these models, the visual encoder is no longer a CLIP as CLIP needs the image and text pair as training data.
 Instead these models using a pure visual encoder without text information.
-For example, InternVL used a a so-called dynamic high-resolution strategy to train a strong vision encoder named Intern ViT-6B-448px-V1.5.
+For example, InternVL[[5]](#5) used a a so-called dynamic high-resolution strategy to train a strong vision encoder named Intern ViT-6B-448px-V1.5.
 TextMonkey used a strategy including three steps: 1)shifted Window Attention; 2)Image Resampler; and 3)token resampler.
 In TextMonkey, the positional cues of the ansers were extracted and integrated into the answers themselves.
 Because of this strategy, it has a certain level of capacility of grounding, i.e., identifying the position of the information being extracted from the images.
 UReader also trained a visual encoder before passing the information to the LLM for instruction tuning.
 It also includes some grid information which makes it possible to present certain level of grounding capability.

-# 3. LMM Training Strategy and Data
+# 4. LMM Training Strategy and Data
 A full-fledged LMM undergoes three stages of training, i.e. pre-training, instruction-tuning, and alignment tuning.
 Each phase of training requires different types of data and fulfills different objects.

-## 3.1 Pre-training
+## 4.1 Pre-training

-### 3.1.1 Training Detail
+### 4.1.1 Training Detail
 As the first training stage, pre-training mainly aims to align different modalities and learn multimodal world knowledge.
 Pre-training stage generally entails large-scale text-paired data, e.g., caption data.
 Typically, the caption pairs describe images/audio/videos in natural language sentences.
 A common approach for pre-training is to keep pre-trained modules (e.g. visual encoders and LLMs) frozen and train a learnable interface.

-### 3.1.2 Data
+### 4.1.2 Data
 Pretraining data mainly serve two purposes, i.e. (1) aligning different modalities and (2) providing world knowledge.

-## 3.2 Instruction-Tuning
+## 4.2 Instruction-Tuning
-### 3.2.1 Introduction
+### 4.2.1 Introduction

 Instruction refers to the description of tasks.
 Intuitively, instruction tuning aims to teach models to better understand the instructions from users and fulfill the demanded tasks.
 The comparisons between instruction tuning and related typical learning paradigms are illustrated in Fig. 3.
 The supervised fine-tuning approach usually requires a large amount of task-specific data to train a task-specific model.
 The prompting approach reduces the reliance on large-scale data and can fulfill a specialized task via prompt engineering.
 In such a case, though the few-shot performance has been improved, the zero-shot performance is still quite average.
 Differently, instruction tuning learns how to generalize to unseen tasks rather than fitting specific tasks like the two counterparts.
 Moreover, instruction tuning is highly related to multi-task prompting.

-### 3.2.2 Training Detail
+### 4.2.2 Training Detail
 A multimodal instruction sample often includes an optional instruction and an input-output pair.
 The instruction is typically a natural language sentence describing the task, such as, “Describe the image in detail.”
 The input can be an image-text pair like the VQA task or only an image like the image caption task.
 The output is the answer to the instruction conditioned on the input.

-# 4. LMM for Document Understanding
+# 5. LMM for Document Understanding

-# 5. LMM Demos
+# 6. LMM Demos

 ## Two available demos with advanced LMM models